 And bon appétit!

-To be sure that the oil is hot enough, put a pinch of breadcrumbs in, if it rises to the surface immediately, you can proceed
+To make sure the oil is hot enough, put a pinch of breadcrumbs in it, if it rises immediately, you can proceed

-If you liked the Fried Stuffed Champignon Mushrooms, try the other mushroom recipes:
+If you enjoyed the Fried Stuffed Champignon Mushrooms, try other mushroom recipes: